MARINARA , or classic RED SAUCE.

 NO SPECIAL OCCASION NEEDED FOR THIS TRIPLE CHOCOLATE CAKE RECIPE.

 Who needs a holiday, birthday or anniversary to enjoy a delicious dessert?
 Easily whipped together, this recipe was prepared by my mother often while growing up.
 Simple ingredients, big taste.
 Perfect for a last minute get together, sliced to your liking for big or small gatherings.
 If there is any left over, try this as a midnight snack with milk, or a thin slice for breakfast (!).
 If love is expressed in the form of food in your house, serve this at your next family gathering.
 There will be “ohs and ahhs,” with each yummy bite.
 Enjoy, enjoy~

 This recipe was featured in the Deseret News, February 16, 2017.
 Click the tab: Good friends, yummy recipes for the ingredients and simple steps.

 HOLIDAY FEASTING~ NEW YEARS RESOLUTIONS

 Skinny Dipping through the holidays~ Before you hide your bathroom scale until Ground Hog Day, begin healthier feasting with my favorite specialty condiment.
-Served with fresh vegetables, fruits, on salads or specialty breads and crackers– you’ll find this protein-packed dip infused with one fresh squeezed lemon and a shake of Parmesan cheese.
+Served with fresh vegetables, fruits, on salads, as a spread for yeast breads and crackers– you’ll find this protein-packed dip infused with one fresh squeezed lemon and a shake of Parmesan cheese.
 All ingredients are blended together in under a minute.
 The secret is changing up the texture of cottage cheese, any type.
 For complete recipe go to: DESERET NEWS, DECEMBER 20-21, 2016 or click on the tab above: GOOD FRIENDS, YUMMY RECIPES.
 Merry Christmas and a bright and healthy New Year!

 HAPPY AUTUMN~ 2016